web-infra-dev/awesome-rspack/README.md

 - [@rsbuild/plugin-image-compress](https://rsbuild.dev/plugins/list/plugin-image-compress): Compress the image resources used in the project.
 - [@rsbuild/plugin-mdx](https://rsbuild.dev/plugins/list/plugin-mdx): Provide support for MDX.
 - [@rsbuild/plugin-node-polyfill](https://rsbuild.dev/plugins/list/plugin-node-polyfill): Used to inject polyfills of Node core modules in the browser side.
+- [@rsbuild/plugin-lightningcss](https://rsbuild.dev/plugins/list/plugin-lightningcss): Used to use LightningCSS as CSS transformer and minimizer.
 - [@rsbuild/plugin-source-build](https://rsbuild.dev/plugins/list/plugin-source-build): This plugin is designed for the monorepo scenario.
 It supports referencing source code from other subdirectories and performs build and hot update.
 - [@rsbuild/plugin-stylus](https://rsbuild.dev/plugins/list/plugin-stylus): Use Stylus as the CSS preprocessor.
 - [@rsbuild/plugin-check-syntax](https://rsbuild.dev/plugins/list/plugin-check-syntax): Used to analyze the syntax compatibility of artifacts, to see if there are any advanced syntaxes that may cause compatibility issues.